Tokyo Duel

 Tokyo Duel (東京決闘環状戦, Tokyo Kettō Kanjōsen) is a Japanese manga series written and illustrated by Toshiaki Yamada.
-It has been serialized in Coamix's Web Comic Zenon since August 2020, with its chapters collected in 19 tankōbon volumes as of November 2025.
+It has been serialized in Coamix's Web Comic Zenon since August 2020, with its chapters collected in 21 tankōbon volumes as of July 2026.

+Plot

+After World War II, Tokyo became a land of violence.
+The "Tokyo Loop Line Duels" were established where champions of each railway station called Yojimbo fight to determine who rules their territory.
+The duels are discontinued for about fifty years until 2020 when a new railway station is built.
+The duels are restarted and Koinosuke Yasuda, the Yojimbo of the Kanda Station, is determined to protect his town.

 Publication

 Written and illustrated by Toshiaki Yamada, Tokyo Duel started in Coamix's Web Comic Zenon on August 14, 2020.
 Coamix has collected its chapters into individual tankōbon volumes.
 The first volume was released on December 19, 2020.
-As of November 20, 2025, 19 volumes have been released.
+As of July 17, 2026, 21 volumes have been released.
 The series is licensed digitally in English by Comikey.

 The manga has also been licensed in France by Piccoma; in Spain by Editorial Hidra; and in Italy by Ishi Publishing.